trillion-hr/jose-rodriguez-api-assignment-vectorNull/README.md

 ## Notes
 To test the API on localhost:

-- Create a .env in the root directory of the application
+- Create a .env file in the root directory of the application

 - In the .env file, add the following line of code (update USERNAME, PASSWORD, and DATABASE_NAME with the corresponding username, password, and database name provided by MongoDB Cloud in connection settings)